thaliproject/thali/presenceprotocolforopportunisticsynching.md

 Kx is a public/private key pair.

+Ke is the ephemeral key public/private key pair

+Expiration is the expiration date for the beacons

 PubKy is a public key taken from listOfReceivingDevicesPublicKeys.

 The functions used above are defined as follows: